-During the six-month period ended September 30, 2022, the Inspector General regularly attended monthly CIGIE meetings, provided responses to various CIGIE inquiries, participated in the annual CIGIE "Off-site" meeting (May 2022), attended three meetings of the CIGIE Technology Committee (April 2022, June 2022, and August 2022), attended the Investigations Committee/Assistant Inspector General for Investigations Quarterly session (July 2022), attended two meetings of the CIGIE workgroup representing "Small/Unique OIGs" (May 2022 and August 2022), and participated in five meetings related to the activities of the CIGIE Diversity, Equity, Inclusion, and Accessibility workgroup (April 2022, June 2022, July 2022, August 2022, and September 2022).
+During the six-month period ended September 30, 2023, the Inspector General regularly attended monthly CIGIE meetings, provided responses to various CIGIE inquiries, participated in the annual CIGIE "Off-site" meeting (May 2023), attended three meetings of the CIGIE Technology Committee (April 2023, July 2023, and September 2023), participated in five meetings related to the activities of the CIGIE Diversity, Equity, Inclusion, and Accessibility Committee (April 2023, July 2023, July 2023, August 2023, and September 2023), and attended two meetings of the CIGIE workgroup representing "Small/Unique OIGs" (May 2023 and August 2023).

-The Inspector General also attended six status meetings convened by the Pandemic Response Accountability Committee (April 2022, May 2022, June 2022, July 2022, August 2022, and September 2022).
+The Inspector General also attended five status meetings convened by the Pandemic Response Accountability Committee (April 2023, May 2023, June 2023, July 2023, and August 2023).
 The Pandemic Response Accountability Committee (PRAC) was established as a committee of the CIGIE by the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
 The mission of the PRAC is to (1) promote transparency of coronavirus response funds provided in the CARES Act and three related pieces of legislation; and (2) provide oversight of those funds and the coronavirus response.